-Retired postman David swaps waiting list for faster treatment
+Retired postman swaps waiting list for faster knee replacement treatment

 26 March 2018

-But reading an article about a woman who had chosen to travel 150 miles for a knee replacement gave David the idea to take a similar approach – and just a few weeks later his knee was replaced and he was home making a full recovery.
+But reading an article about a woman who had chosen to travel 150 miles to receive faster knee replacement treatment gave David the idea to take a similar approach – and just a few weeks later his knee was replaced and he was home making a full recovery.

 However, his GP explained that David would need physiotherapy before he could be referred to his local general hospital for his operation – but that it would take two months to get an appointment.

 “At my first physio appointment I asked the receptionist why the wait was two months for a 20 minute appointment and was told that it allowed ‘space’ for emergency treatments,” said David.

 A month later David received a letter for another physiotherapy appointment with a different physiotherapist, who told that him he should be helping his condition with painkillers and not expecting knee surgery.

 Some time later David saw his GP again who told him that despite this advice, both physiotherapists had recommended him for surgery.
 “This rather got my hopes up as I was getting more and more immobile.
 I was given an appointment to see a consultant at my local district general hospital in October – I attended this appointment but his assessment was that I was ‘initially non operative’, said David.
 “By this point the pain in my right knee particularly was excruciating and I was prone for falling on rough and uneven surfaces.
 In fact, I had one very heavy fall when my knee just gave way and I thought I had broken my arm.”

 David returned to his GP who suggested he contact the consultant to see if he could take any last minute cancellations there might have been before Christmas.
 “This was in early December,” commented David.
 “I was told in no uncertain terms that this was not possible and that it would be at least another 11 months before I could expect surgery – it was quite upsetting.”